Pratham0213/CreditBasedDocScanner/README.md

-# CreditBasedDocScanner

-10-Day Take-Home Assignment: Credit-Based Document Scanning System
+Credit-Based Document Scanning System (CBDSS) Documentation
+1. Project Overview

-The Credit-Based Document Scanning System (CBDSS) is a web application that allows users to upload and match text/plain documents for similarity.
+The Credit-Based Document Scanning System (CBDSS) is a web application that allows users to upload and compare text documents for similarity.
 Users are given a limited number of credits to upload and scan documents.
 Admins can manage user credit requests and view system analytics.

-I) Features:
+2. Features
 User Features
-1. User Registration and Login: o	Users can register with a unique username and email. o	Users can log in to access their dashboard.
+User Registration and Login:

+Users can register with a unique username and email.

+Users can log in to access their dashboard.

-2. Document Upload and Scanning: o	Users can upload plain text documents. o	Each upload deducts 1 credit from the user's account. o	The system compares the uploaded document with existing documents and displays matches with a similarity score.
+Document Upload and Scanning:

+Users can upload plain text documents.

+Each upload deducts 1 credit from the user's account.

+The system compares the uploaded document with existing documents and displays matches with a similarity score.

-3. Credit Management:
+Credit Management:

-o	Users start with 20 credits. o	Users can request additional credits, which require admin approval.
+Users start with 20 credits.

+Users can request additional credits, which require admin approval.

+User Profile:

+Users can view their profile, including their username, email, role, and remaining credits.

-4. Logout:
+Logout:

-o	Users can log out, which clears their session.
+Users can log out, which clears their session.

 Admin Features
-1. Admin Login:
+Admin Login:

-o	A single admin account is created automatically when the application starts. o	Admins can log in to access the admin dashboard.
+A single admin account is created automatically when the application starts.

+Admins can log in to access the admin dashboard.

-2. Admin Dashboard:
+Admin Dashboard:

-o	Admins can view all uploaded documents. o	Admins can approve or reject user credit requests.
+Admins can view all uploaded documents.

+Admins can approve or reject user credit requests.

-3. System Analytics:
+System Analytics:

-o	Admins can view total scans, top users, and most common topics in uploaded documents.
+Admins can view total scans, top users, and most common topics in uploaded documents.

+3. Frontend Implementation
+1. Pages
+Login/Signup Page:

+Users can register or log in.

+Dashboard:

+Users can upload documents, view their uploaded documents, and request credits.

+Admin Dashboard:

+Admins can view all uploaded documents, approve/reject credit requests, and view system analytics.

+About Page:

+Provides information about the project.

+Contact Page:

+Displays contact information.

+2. Dynamic Navigation
+If the user is logged in:

+Regular users see Dashboard.

+Admins see Admin Dashboard.

+If the user is not logged in, they see Home.

-II) Backend Implementation:
+4. Backend Implementation
 1. Setup
-1. Initialize Project:
+Initialize Project:

-o	Create a project folder:
+Create a project folder:

+bash
+Copy
 mkdir creditBasedDocScanner
 cd creditBasedDocScanner
-o	Initialize a Node.js project: npm init -y
+Initialize a Node.js project:

+bash
+Copy
+npm init -y
-2. Install Dependencies:
+Install Dependencies:

-o	Install required packages:
+Install required packages:

+bash
+Copy
-npm install express bcrypt sqlite3 express-session uuid dotenv fast-levenshtein
+npm install express bcrypt sqlite3 express-session uuid dotenv fast-levenshtein Folder Structure:

-3. Folder Structure:
+Copy
 creditBasedDocScanner/
 ├── backend/
 │   ├── database/